 Why stock traders choose TradeZella

-Custom tags let stock traders track variables that generic analytics miss.
-Tag trades by catalyst type (earnings gap, news catalyst, technical breakout), float category (low float, mid float, mega cap), relative volume, or pre-market vs. regular hours.
-Each tag generates its own performance report, so you can isolate exactly which stock setups produce your best results.
+Custom tags turn generic data into stock-specific insight.
+Tag trades by catalyst type (earnings gap, news catalyst, technical breakout), float category (low float, mid cap, mega cap), relative volume, or pre-market vs. regular hours.
+Each tag automatically generates its own performance report.
+Over time, this reveals patterns you'd never spot in a spreadsheet: maybe your low-float momentum plays are profitable in the first hour but negative after lunch, or your earnings gap trades only work when relative volume exceeds 3x average.

 The drawback for stock traders: No free plan.
 At $29/mo (or $24/mo annual), it requires commitment upfront.
 No native mobile app yet, so reviewing stock trades on the go means using the web app in a mobile browser.